aten2001/gt_isye6501/hw2/report.md

 ## Questins 3.1
 Using the same data set (credit\_card\_data.txt or credit\card\_data-headers.txt) as
 in Question 2.2, use the ksvm or kknn function to find a good classifier:

-  a.
-Using cross-validation (do this for the k-nearest-neighbors model; SVM is optional);
+  1. Using cross-validation (do this for the k-nearest-neighbors model; SVM is optional);
-  b.
-Splitting the data into training, validation, and test data sets (pick either KNN or SVM; the other is optional).
+  2. Splitting the data into training, validation, and test data sets (pick either KNN or SVM; the other is optional).